GfSE/SAF-Specification/src/faq.md

 ## Grid
 **What is the Grid?**

 The Grid of a Framework is a means to organize and structure the Viewpoints of a Framework.
 It is like a tool-wall in a well organized workshop.
 Every tool has its place and is easily accessable.

 See the [SAF Viewpoint Grid](structure.md#saf-viewpoint-grid)

 ## System Hierarchy
 **What is a System Hierarchy or System Decomposition?**

-Hierarchy (or decomposition) is the partitioning of systems into subsystems.
+A System Hierarchy (or a System Decomposition) is the result of partitioning a system into subsystems.
+The concept of decomposition is not restricted to structur, e.g., also functions can be decomposed into sub functions.

 This is not to be confused with the Term "Abstraction Level"

 ## Abstraction
 **What is an Abstraction or Abstraction Level?**

-Abstraction is *the quality of dealing with ideas rather than events*.
+*An abstraction is a general idea rather than one relating to a particular object, person, or situation* [¹]

-An example is the difference between a concept and the solution.
+An example for an abstraction is the difference between a concept and the solution.

+Architecture descripion content is usually separated in different abstraction levels.
+The SAF Functional Domain and SAF Physical Domain are on different Abstraction Levels - the Functional Domain deals with concepts, and the Physical Domain covers the solution.

-Abstraction has nothing to do with breaking whole things into smaller parts- that would be decompositon.
+Abstraction has nothing to do with breaking down whole things into smaller parts- that would be decompositon.

+[¹]:Collins Dictionary